Beholding the Glory of the Courtroom of God (Part 1 of 2)

 Isaiah 41:21-23

-The phrase "let them bring them" refers to the idols being carried into the courtroom by their idolaters.
-This shows idols are dependent on humans for movement—they derive their life from the idolater.
-God argues against idols for the sake of the idolater, proving idolatry worthless compared to him.
+God uses his own attributes as the test for the deity of idols.
+Notice verses 21-23: "Let them bring them" refers to the idols being carried into the courtroom by their idolaters.
+This shows idols are dependent on humans for movement—pathetic things deriving life from the idolater.

-God demands two things: explain history and its outcome, and declare and decree the future.
+God demands two things: tell us about history and its outcome, and declare the future.
+As Alec Motyer comments, this moves from discerning events to controlling them.
 A god must have absolute sovereign control over history to prove deity and worth.
-Idols cannot tell what has happened, why it happened, what will happen, or bring it about.
-They lack power.

 Behold, you are nothing, and your work is less than nothing; an abomination is he who chooses you.